 And they flush those precious leads down the drain.

 Now later, you’ll need a village.
 All types of reps.
 Once you hire a real VP of Sales, don’t be so rigid about this test.
-Let her figure it out.
+Let them figure it out.
 Just use it as a gut check, later.
+A lot of say reps 4-400 will be folks you personally probably wouldn’t buy from.

 But when it’s just you, as interim VP of Sales.
 Make it mandatory.